 - Significant contribution to a major unit project or operations

 - Special service to the unit or University

 Which employees will be eligible to participate (for example, full time, part time, bargaining unit)?

 What form will the award take (for example, money, gift certificate, trophy, plaque)?
 Note: Some awards are considered taxable or may affect overtime pay requirements.

 - Will employees be nominated or recommended by management?

 - Who is eligible to nominate or recommend employees for the program?

 - What is the time frame for the nomination and selection processes?

 - Is there a selection committee?
-If so, who will the committee members be?
+If so, who will be on the committee?

-- Will there be nomination forms or some other application documentation required?
+- Will nomination forms or some other kind of application be required?